What does “Under the Law” Mean?

 By Kelly McDonald, Jr.

 In Romans 6:14, Paul wrote: “For sin shall not have dominion over you: for ye are not under the law, but under grace.”
-This is one verse used by many to say that the requirements of God’s Law, especially the Ten Commandments, are no longer necessary.
-The key with this verse, and all verses, is the context.
+This verse is used by many to say that the requirements of God’s Law, especially the Ten Commandments, are no longer necessary.
+The key with this verse, as with all verses, is the context.

-In the next two verses, Paul wrote, “What then? shall we sin, because we are not under the law, but under grace?
+In the following two verses, Paul wrote, “What then? shall we sin, because we are not under the law, but under grace?
 God forbid.
 Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?”
 One definition of sin in the Bible is transgression of God’s Law (I John 3:4).
-To clarify the phrase “under the law”, we must go to the other letters of Paul.
+To clarify the phrase “under the law” in Romans 6:14, we must go to the other letters of Paul.

 Kelly McDonald, Jr. is the BSA President.
 You can visit his website here: kellymcdonaldjr.com